A public apology is not about forgiveness.

 “I’m sorry that I wasn’t better prepared.”

-Stoic Apologies can be powerful yet simple, but some might interpret their intention as misconstrued martyrdom.
+Stoic apologies are standard in business contexts.
+They can be powerful yet simple, but some might interpret their intention as misconstrued martyrdom.

 Is there any honest regret?

-“I’m sorry, and I take full responsibility for my actions.”
+“I’m sorry and take full responsibility for my actions.”

-“I’m sorry; I acknowledge the consequences and will accept proper punishment.”
+“I’m sorry, but I acknowledge the consequences and will accept proper punishment.”

 “I’m sorry, and I’ll make it up to you.”